TIY-Austin-Front-End-Engineering/Curriculum/intro.md

 Here is some prework to prepare for The Iron Yard's Front End Course!

 Prework is material to help you get on the same page as others.
-Do the best you can, and let Matt know how it's going! :-)
+Do the best you can, and let Aaron know how it's going! :-)

 What is prework?